vitaliiptp/vitaliiptp/README.md

 Here are some ideas to get you started:-->

-### I'm JavaScript Developer passionate about technology.
+### I'm JavaScript Developer who found passion in backend.

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...